Lover of the Monster: Cast

-Although credited, Carla Mancini, Alessandro Perrella and Stella Calderoni to not appear in the film.
+Although credited, Carla Mancini, Alessandro Perrella and Stella Calderoni do not appear in the film.
 Ayhan Işık, Erol Taş and Roberto Messina are not credited in the Italian prints of the film.

 Production

 After directing the war film La colomba non deve volare, director Sergio Garrone began work on a horror film.
 After contacting the Italian distributor named Sabatini, he was introduced to the Rome-based Turkish producer Şakir V. Sözen.
-Sözen had previously produced Farouk Agrama's crime film L'amico del padrino offered the location of a huge villa and proposed casting the Turkish actor Ayhan Işık who had co-starred in Lamico del padrino.
+Sözen had previously produced Farouk Agrama's crime film L'amico del padrino and was offered the location of a huge villa and proposed casting the Turkish actor Ayhan Işık who had co-starred in Lamico del padrino.
 According to Garrone, Sözen suggested instead of making one film in six weeks, that they should make two films in eight weeks.
 This led to the production of both le amanti del mostro and The Hand That Feeds the Dead.

 Le amanti del mostro was filmed in Istanbul and at Elios Studios in Rome.